WIU Speech-Language and Hearing Clinic offering free diagnostic evaluations

 The evaluations also play a significant role in educating WIU's graduate students as they prepare to begin their careers as speech-language pathologists.

-For more information about the testing, email Instructor Julie Curless at jl-pline@wiu.edu or call the clinic offices at (309) 298-1955.
+For more information about the testing, email Instructor Julie Curless at jl-pline@wiu.edu or call the clinic offices, (309) 298-1955.